sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 **Note:** The iGov and NL GOV Assurance profiles for OAuth 2.0 use a slightly different segregation of Client Types: *Full Clients* and *Native Clients* act on behalf of a End-User and *Direct Access Clients* act on behalf of themselves (e.g. those Clients that facilitate bulk transfers). *Direct Access Clients* are out of scope for this profile; *Full Clients* and *Native Clients* are treated as *Web applications* and *Native applications* respectively.
 This profile follows the OAuth 2.0 specification [[RFC6749]] instead, as it allows for better provisioning of specific security considerations specific to the different client types and it aligns better to the Security Best Practices for the different Client profiles.

 The following design considerations apply to all Clients:
-- Clients MUST use "Proof Key for Code Exchange [[RFC7636]]" to protect calls to the Token Endpoint.
+- Clients MUST use 'Proof Key for Code Exchange' [[RFC7636]] to protect calls to the Token Endpoint.
-- Clients SHOULD restrict its Client-Side script (e.g. JavaScript) execution to a set of statically hosted scripts via a "Content Security Policy [[CSP]]".
+- Clients SHOULD restrict its Client-Side script (e.g. JavaScript) execution to a set of statically hosted scripts via a 'Content Security Policy' [[CSP]].
-- Clients SHOULD use "Subresource Integrity [[SRI]]" to verify that any dependencies they include (e.g. via a Content Delivery Network) are not unexpectedly manipulated.
+- Clients SHOULD use 'Subresource Integrity' [[SRI]] to verify that any dependencies they include (e.g. via a Content Delivery Network) are not unexpectedly manipulated.

 ### Web Applications
 *Web applications* are applications that run on a web server and are consumed through the user-agent ("browser") by the End-User.
 Web applications are capable of securely authenticating themselves and of maintaining the confidentiality of secrets (e.g. Client credentials and tokens) and are therefore considered *confidential* Clients (OAuth 2.0 [[RFC6749]], Section 2.1).